Josef Korbel School of International Studies: History

 The Department of International Relations at the University of Denver was first directed by Dr. Ben Mark Cherrington, an educator and policy maker who was associated with some of his era's preeminent political thinkers, including Gandhi, Louis Brandeis and Ramsay MacDonald.

 According to the University of Denver, "In 1938, Cherrington was handpicked by the United States Department of State to lead its new Division of Cultural Relations and tasked with carrying out 'the exchange of professors, teachers, and students...cooperation in the field of music, art, literature...international radio broadcasts...generally, the dissemination abroad of the representative intellectual and cultural work of the U.S.'" Cherrington later became chancellor of the University of Denver from 1943 to 1946, and he was also a contributing author to the United Nations Charter.

 The Graduate School of International Studies (GSIS) was established under the efforts of Josef Korbel, who became its first dean, in 1964.
 Decades earlier, he had been forced to flee during the Communist coup in Czechoslovakia in 1948.
 Korbel was granted political asylum in the United States and was hired in 1949 to teach international politics at the University of Denver.
 To house the school, the 30300 sqft Ben M. Cherrington Hall was built in 1965.

 Nearly 25 years after Korbel's death, the University of Denver established the Josef Korbel Humanitarian Award in 2000.
 In 2008, the Graduate School of International Studies was renamed the Josef Korbel School of International Studies, in his honor and in recognition of his family's support.
+In 2025, the school was renamed to the Josef Korbel School of Global and Public Affairs to reflect "the bold, evolving scope of Korbel’s mission and its growing impact on the world stage and, increasingly, at the local level."

 Other deans who followed Korbel include Tom Farer, a lawyer, scholar and diplomat who served in the U.S. State Department, the U.S. Defense Department and as president of the University of New Mexico.
 Former U.S Ambassador Christopher R. Hill took over as dean in 2010.
 Hill has experience as a Peace Corps volunteer in Cameroon, and has served as ambassador to Macedonia, Poland, South Korea and Iraq.
 He was a member of the team that negotiated the Bosnia peace settlement and has worked on negotiations with North Korea.